hari0805/elk_stack/README.md

 ek = Elk_api('example.ini')
 ek.load_data('file_name.csv', 'index_name')

+# Using Elk_cloud class

 If you are trying to load data using cloud username and password, then use Elk_cloud() class.

 Similar to api class you nedd to create .ini file and pass it to the class

-# Use the below mentioned lines to create .ini file
+Use the below mentioned lines to create .ini file

 [ELASTIC]
 cloud_id = DEPLOYMENT_NAME:CLOUD_ID_DETAILS